MileHacker Logo

 Flight Options

-• O'Hare (ORD): United Airlines and American Airlines maintain major hubs.
+• O'Hare (ORD): United Airlines and American Airlines maintain main centers.
 Numerous international carriers and domestic airlines also operate.
-Direct flights to major cities across North America, Europe, Asia, and some South America and Africa destinations.
+Flights straight to major cities across North America, Europe, Asia, and some South America and Africa destinations.

 • Midway (MDW): Southwest Airlines dominates Midway, offering a wide range of domestic routes.
 Other airlines also serve Midway.
 Mainly offers direct flights to U.S. Cities.

-• Seasonal Flight Availability and Price Fluctuations: Prices generally peak during summer and major holidays.
+• Seasonal Flight Availability and Price Fluctuations: Prices generally peak during summer plus national holidays.
 Shoulder seasons often mean better value.
 Winter typically has the lowest prices.
-Flexibility can lead to savings.
+Flexibility may result in savings.
 Check Dollar Flight Club or Skyscanner for deals.

 CTA Blue Line ORD